Shaund12/retrochain-explorer/BATTLEPOINTS_CONTRACT_SPEC.md

 - `palette`
 - `seed`

-Because CW721 tokens reference metadata via `token_uri` (off-chain) while “image_data” is a metadata convention, the most practical on-chain approach is:
+Because CW721 tokens reference metadata via `token_uri` (off-chain) while Â“image_dataÂ” is a metadata convention, the most practical on-chain approach is:

 - Store the generated SVG (or the inputs required to generate it) in the BattlePoints contract.
 - Provide a query that returns base64 SVG (or raw SVG) for a minted `token_id`.